Download and print as a PDF (472kB pdf)

 - Do I need to stop my medication?

-- What happens at my appointment?
+- What happens after my first appointment?

 - What will happen at my second appointment?